apostrophecms/apostrophe-documentation/tutorials/getting-started/README.md

 # Getting Started

-These tutorials cover everything you need to know to get your Apostrophe site up and running on your computer, including setting up your own project.
-They also cover the basics of creating and editing page templates and layouts, and how to insert editable content areas into your pages.
+Before you start building beautiful websites, you need to get Apostrophe set up and learn the basics of using Apostrophe.
+In this set of tutorials, you will set up your environment, create a project with the Apostrophe CLI, create a page template, and add basic content to the page.
+After you finish that, you'll be ready to dive deeper into Apostrophe in our Core Concepts section.